kristychaotw/TechForum/README.md

 ### Steps for cloning this repo
 1. Clone this repo
+2. Use 'npm install' to install the required dependencies
-2. Find 'index.html' and open it in the browser
+3. Find 'index.html' in dist file and open it in the browser

 ## Main Features
 1. **Search Bar**     - Enter a keyword to generate tags that contain this keyword